PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     Jianqiao Yu, <strong>Zhangzhen Zhu</strong>, Junyuan Lu, Sicheng Yin, Yu Zhang </p>

     <p>
-        In this paper, we propose a model predictive control (MPC)-based robot pose controller for our newly designed wheeled bipedal robot (WBR).
+        Model predictive control based robot pose controller is proposed for our newly designed wheeled bipedal robot.
 The robot features leg mechanisms with three degrees of freedom, which effectively decouples its rolling and leaning motions.
 Instead of using a wheeled linear inverted pendulum model, a floating base model is introduced to maximize motion flexibility.
 A hierarchical MPC control structure is employed to track the desired pose while considering possible constraints.
 Both simulation and real-world experiments demonstrate that the proposed method can track a pose trajectory with lower error than traditional feedback control methods.